makma/fingerprintjs.com/content/blog/fingerprintjs-announces-soc-2-compliance.md

 ## About The Report

-By completing our SOC 2 certification, we can now provide interested parties with our Type 1 report.
+By becoming SOC 2 compliance, we can now provide interested parties with our Type 1 report.
 This report contains details on how we are keeping our customers data safe:

 * Customer data protection
 * Continuous monitoring